varuagshekhar/HospitalManagementSystem/README.md

 # Hospital Management System

 ### Introduction
-Hospital Management System is widely used to manage the hospitals all overall the world.\
+Hospital Management System is widely used to manage hospitals all overall the world.\
 This desktop application is made with the help of JAVA Swing and uses MySQL to store data.

 ### Technology Stack Used